How-To Creole

 towfiqu98/Envato Elements

-Kay piti nat anba bra
+Kay piti, nat anba bra

-Haitian Creole Sayings
+Haitian Creole Proverbs

 Meaning